 You're more likely to bleed the lower your platelet count drops.
 People who have very few platelets may bleed heavily from their intestines or have life-threatening bleeding in their brain.

 What tests do I need for a low platelet count?

-Sometimes the problem that caused your low platelet count is obvious, such as being pregnant, having a severe infection, or taking a certain drug.
+Sometimes the problem that caused your low platelet count is obvious, such as being pregnant, having a severe infection, or taking a certain medicine.

 If doctors aren't sure why your platelet count is low they may do: